Coffeeovercode/Basic_Python_projects/README.md

 21. `stopwatch.py`: Runs an interactive stopwatch in the terminal.
 (Using keyboardinterrupt to stop the watch is nice)
 22. `todo.py`: Creating a todo list.
 Using choice based system to retrieve the category.
 23. `word_jumble.py` : List of words can be changed according to choice. kept some programming related words to start for now.
+24. `day.py` : Implements a day of the week calculator that takes user input for a date and returns the corresponding day.

 ## ...
 ### _👨🏼‍💻More to come in due time!_